-Management Action: Give consideration to the creation of an Aquatic Plant and AIS Management Committee
+Managemen -

+Action : Management Committee

-Timeframe: Ambition to consider in progress
+Timeframe : Ambition to consider in progress

-Facilitator: Board of Commissioners
+Facilitator : Board of Commissioners

-Description: The creation of a dedicated committee will ensure that division of labor occurs within the MLPMD.
-The Aquatic Plant and AIS Management Committee would be charged with AIS management, Clean Boats Clean Waters watercraft inspections, future AIS aquatic plant and animal (e.g. rusty crayfish, zebra-mussel) monitoring activities.
+Description occurs within the MLPMD.
+The Aquatic Plant and AIS Management Committee would be charged with AIS management, Clean Boats Clean Waters watercraft inspections, and future AIS aquatic plant and animal (e.g. rusty crayfish, zebra-mussel) monitoring activities as situations present.
+The MLPMD would continue to provide education and direction to riparians on how to monitor around their docks and recreational footprint for new AIS.
 The Aquatic Plant and AIS Management Committee would also deal with funding, cost analysis, risk assessment, treatment strategy, and data review.
 This committee would be comprised of 2-4 individuals, with at least one member being on the MLPMD board of directors.

-Action Steps:
+Action Steps :

-S ee description above.
+See description above.

 Management Action: Monitor Mid Lake entry points for AIS.
 Timeframe: Ongoing Facilitator: Aquatic Plant & AIS Management Committee or Board of Commissioners Description: The intent of a watercraft inspection program would not only be to prevent additional invasive species from entering the Minocqua Chain through its public access locations, but also to prevent the infestation of other waterways with invasive species that originated in the Minocqua Chain.
 The goal would be to cover the landings during the busiest times in order to maximize contact with lake users, spreading the word about the negative impacts of AIS on lakes and educating people about how they are the primary vector of its spread.
-While Mid Lake does have a single access location (Grundy Point), this undeveloped entry point is rarely used, especially by those that do not own property on the lake.
+While Mid Lake does have a single access location (Grundy Point), this undeveloped entry point is rarely used, especially by those that do not

+107

+own property on the lake.
 The majority of the access to Mid Lake is from the thoroughfare that connects Lake Tomahawk to Minocqua Lake.
 The MLPMD has focused efforts toward monitoring the boat landing located on the thoroughfare.
 The Tomahawk Thoroughfare landing has been monitored through funding by the Tomahawk Lake Association (TLA) and the MLPMD with additional funding from a streamlined WDNR grant program.

-Action Steps: S ee description above.
+See description above.